code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 🔗 [How to Create a PowerShell Profile – Step-by-Step | Lazyadmin](https://lazyadmin.nl/powershell/powershell-profile/)

-One of the core parts of this article is that we have to use *CaskaydiaCove* as a font, instead of the (in)famous *Cascadia Code*.
+One of the core parts of this article is that we have to use *CaskaydiaCove* as a font instead of the (in)famous *Cascadia Code*.
 But why?

 🔗 [Why CaskaydiaCove and not Cascadia Code? | GitHub](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/CascadiaCode#why-caskaydiacove-and-not-cascadia-code)

-Finally, as I said in the beginning of this article, I use Git and Git Branches to handle the creation and management of my blog articles.
+Finally, as I said at the beginning of this article, I use Git and Git Branches to handle the creation and management of my blog articles.
 That's just the tip of the iceberg! 🏔️

-If you want to steal my (previous) workflow, have a look at the behind the scenes of my blogging process (note: in the meanwhile a lot of things have changed, but these steps can still be useful for you)
+If you want to steal my (previous) workflow, have a look at the behind-the-scenes of my blogging process (note: in the meanwhile, a lot of things have changed, but these steps can still be helpful for you)

 🔗 [From idea to publishing, and beyond: how I automated my blogging workflow with GitHub, PowerShell, and Azure | Code4IT](https://www.code4it.dev/blog/automate-blogging-workflow-github-powershell-azure/)